timothyaveni/cs160-autograder-base/README.md

 The **artifact server** is a super simple pair of Docker images that run a server accepting .zip file uploads and serving them back up as HTML.
 We use this to link students to an interactive trace from Playwright.
 Host this on an isolated domain, since it's serving static HTML straight from the uploaded zip files.
 Code for that server is in another repository.

-(this is not an official release from Gradescope; I developed this for a course after leaving my job at Turnitin.)

 ## Building and pushing the Docker image

 The image is built every time you run `harness/run.sh`, though of course it's also possible to build manually.
 We push the image to Docker Hub and use the corresponding image identifier in the Gradescope "Manual Docker Configuration" field.